JustinDDavis/terraform-s3-static-site/README.md

 1. Click "Groups" in the left Panel.
 Then "Create New Group"
 2. Give it a name like "static_site_deployer" here as well.
-3. Search and Check the "static_site_deployer" policy that we just created.
+3. Search and Check the "static_site_deployer_cloudfront" and "static_site_deployer_s3" policies that we just created.
 Click "Next Step".
 4. At the summary page, you should see your Group Name and one policy listed.
 Click "Create Group"

 #### Create IAM User